-When participating in their home school district's extracurricular activities or a career-tech school district's curricular activities, students of FDA will be required to follow all rules and regulations of that school district.
+When participating in their home school district's extracurricular activities or a career-tech school district's curricular activity, students of FDA will be required to follow all rules and regulations of that school district.

 The student's parent/guardian must provide within the home, supervision of such a nature as to ensure the student's safe and responsible participation in the program.
-Students are expected to work at least 26 hours a week and earn a minimum of one credit each quarter.
-However, students are expected to earn five credits during the school year.
+Students are expected to work at least 26 hours a week and earn a minimum of six (6) units each week.
+Students are expected to earn a minimum of five (5) credits during the school year.